nuclearace/FourChanAPI/README.md

     print(boards)
 }

-// Updates the board's thread list a.updateThreads {threads in
+// Gets the board's thread list a.getThreads {threads in
     print(threads)
     let thread1 = a.threads[1]